Create C/C++ DLLs in Visual Studio

 Describes the module states of a regular MFC DLL dynamically linked to MFC.

 MFC extension DLLs

-Explains DLLs that typically implements reusable classes derived from the existing Microsoft Foundation Class Library classes.
+Explains DLLs that typically implement reusable classes derived from the existing MFC classes.

 Discusses a resource-only DLL, which contains nothing but resources, such as icons, bitmaps, strings, and dialog boxes.

 Localized resources in MFC Applications: Satellite DLLs